Ostomy Memories of Dealing With It

 Reply to kmedup

-Hope your feeling good today and enjoy
+Hope you're feeling good today and enjoy.

-I haven't been here much hope all is good!
+I haven't been here much; hope all is good!

 Victoria